Cognigy/Documentation/docs/ai/installation/AI-login.md

 ## Log Out

+To log out of Cognigy.AI, you have two options:

-1. In the upper-right corner of the **Projects** page, click the **User Menu**.
+- In the the upper-right corner of the **Projects** page, click the **User Menu > Logout**.
-2. Select **Logout**.
+- In the bottom-left corner of the Project page, click **User Menu > Logout**.

-## Automatic Log-Out
+## Automatic Logout

-The **Automatic log-out** feature allows you to set an inactivity period for users in your organization.
+The **Automatic logout** feature allows you to set an inactivity period for users in your organization.
 If a user remains inactive longer than this period, they are automatically logged out.

 By default, the inactivity period is 15 minutes.
 However, you can set a limit for the following installations: